 To learn more about proper watering, head to my how to water succulents post.
 Once you learn how to properly water succulents, the rest of your succulents care routine will be a breeze.

-How to Care for Succulents Indoors and Outdoors
+How to Care for Outdoor and indoor succulents

 While most succulents are drought-resistant, they actually don’t do well when placed in a full-sun area.
 This is why many people unintentionally kill their plants!